PinkalGandhi/FB_Album_Downloader/README.md

   * Watch FaceBook album photos in a slideshow.

 **API used ::**

     * FaceBook Graph API
     - FaceBook graph API is used to get all albums, album photos, album name of the authenticated users.
 For this you need PHP-Graph-SDK.

+**Note : :**

+  Store photos on the server side. and create a ZIP also.